-To pay your HOA Membership online, click hereOnly a $15 late fee if paid this month.
+To pay your 2025 (future) HOA Membership online, click here.

 History of Newington Plantation